 When you retain LMLTOO in a medical malpractice lawsuit, you do not pay us unless you recover money.
 We accept medical malpractice cases on a contingency basis.

 If we decide to pursue your case, we will commit ourselves to getting you justice through maximum financial compensation.

 How Much Time do I Have to Sue?

 Generally, a medical malpractice lawsuit in New Jersey must be filed within two (2) years of the malpractice or date of last treatment with that doctor.
 However, there are some hospitals and medical professionals who provide medical care through the state of New Jersey (for example, University Hospital, Newark) who must first be served with a Notice of Claim within ninety (90) days or, in exceptional cases, within one (1) year if a court permits a late filing of the Notice of Claim.

-In some cases of medical malpractice, a victim might not know about a potential malpractice case until much later (for example, failure to diagnose cancer).
+In some cases of medical malpractice, a victim might not know about a potential malpractice case until much later (for example, cancer malpractice).
 In those instances, the Court might recognize that the two (2) year statute and/or time to file the Notice of Claim starts to run when the victim knew or should have known about a potential malpractice claim.

 How do I Know if I Have a Lawsuit?

 Not every bad medical outcome is from malpractice.
 Bad medical outcomes are unfortunately a fact of life.
 However, if the bad medical outcome could have been avoided by proper medical practice, it is worth contacting a New Jersey medical malpractice attorney to investigate.